Super Soaker: History

-In 1982 Air Force and NASA engineer Lonnie Johnson conceived of the idea of a pressurized water gun after shooting a powerful stream of water in his bathroom while performing experiments for a new type of refrigeration system.
-Several months later he built a prototype in his basement, using Plexiglas, PVC pipe, O-ring seals and a two-liter soda bottle for the ample reservoir.
-Johnson originally wanted to produce the toy himself, but realized that the costs were out of his reach.
-He attempted to arrange partnerships with toy companies to bring the product to market, but it was not until 1989 that he found success.
-While at the American International Toy Fair in New York City he met the vice president of the toy company Larami, who showed interest in the idea.
+In 1985, Air Force and NASA engineer, Lonnie Johnson, conceived of the idea of a pressurized water gun after shooting a powerful stream of water in his bathroom while performing experiments for a new type of refrigeration system.
+Several months later, he built a prototype in his basement, using Plexiglas, PVC pipe, O-ring seals, and a two-liter soda bottle, for the reservoir.
+Johnson originally wanted to produce the toy himself but the costs were too high.
+He attempted to arrange partnerships with toy companies to bring the product to market, and in 1989, he found success.
+While at the American International Toy Fair in New York City, he met the vice president of Larami, a toy company, who showed interest in the idea.

-Johnson built an improved prototype and made a trip to the Larami headquarters in Philadelphia where he made a successful sales pitch.
-Refinements made with Larami design director William Raucci and engineering consultant Bruce D'Andrade made its mass production feasible, and the first commercial version of the water gun appeared in stores the following year as the Power Drencher.
-In 1991 it achieved commercial success under its new name, Super Soaker.
+Johnson built an improved prototype and made a successful sales pitch at the Larami headquarters in Philadelphia, Pennsylvania.
+Refinements made with Larami design director, William Raucci, and engineering consultant, Bruce D'Andrade, made its mass production feasible.
+The first commercial version of the water gun appeared in stores the following year as the Power Drencher.
+In 1991, it achieved commercial success under its new name, Super Soaker.

 In 1992, Larami was sued for patent infringement by Talk to Me Products, who claimed the Super Soaker was a copy of their American Gladiator water gun, which was patented in 1978.
 However, Talk to Me Products lost their case as their patent referred to a water gun "having a chamber therein".
-The Super Soaker used a water chamber on top of the gun, that was detachable for filling.
+The Super Soaker used a water chamber on top of the gun, which was detachable for filling.

 The revenue that Johnson received from the Super Soaker licensing provided enough money for him to create Johnson Research & Development Co., Inc.

+In 1995, Hasbro purchased Larami, to produce toys under their name.
+Larami continued making toys and products under the Super Soaker brand, up until 2002, when Larami closed permanently.
+In its place, Hasbro would produce Super Soakers in house.
+The brand would continue to exist as its own separate entity until 2010, when it was merged with the Nerf brand.

+In 2022, Hasbro and WowWee partnered to create a new line of Super Soaker products.